I'm a provider

 Please wait while you are redirected.

-This patented diagnostic test is available only through RedPath Integrated Pathology (Pittsburgh, PA).
+These patented diagnostic tests are available only through RedPath Integrated Pathology (Pittsburgh, PA).
 The PathFinderTG® Molecular Testing is not subject to review by the U.S. Food and Drug Administration (FDA) because it is a laboratory-developed test (LDT) conducted only at RedPath Integrated Pathology’s licensed laboratory.
 Laboratories performing LDTs must be licensed for high-complexity testing under the Clinical Laboratory Improvement Amendments of 1988 (CLIA).
 RedPath is licensed under CLIA.

-POLICYMolecular testing using the PathFinderTG® system is considered investigational for all indications including the evaluation of pancreatic cyst fluid and of suspected or known gliomas.
+POLICYMolecular testing using the PathFinderTG® system is considered investigational for all indications including the evaluation of pancreatic cyst fluid, suspected or known gliomas, and Barrett esophagus.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.